Why Is One Of My Testicles Higher Than The Other? | Clear, Straight Facts

 Common Myths About Uneven Testicles

-One common misconception is that unevenness indicates infertility or hormonal issues.
+One common misconception is that unevenness automatically indicates infertility or hormonal issues.
 In reality, slight positional differences have no bearing on fertility or testosterone production as long as both testes are healthy.

 When Should You Be Concerned?